fbgallet/roam-extension-color-highlighter/README.md

 # Color Highlighter

-**Highlight, write, underline text or add border box with different colors, or at block (including or not children) apply background or border box.
+**Highlight, write, underline text or add border box with different colors.
+At block level (including or not children) apply background or border box.
 Visual toolbar + full keyboard support.**

 ### 🆕 New in v.7 (February 2026)